Dean Kohler: Biography

 Musician Dean Kohler is from Portsmouth, Virginia and got his start in 1962 as the founder and leader of a combo, Dean & the Mustangs.
 The other members in the group were Joe Spear on rhythm guitar, Cecil Baines on bass, Billy Watson on drums, and Roger Thacker added as singer.
 In 1964 Roger Thacker left and Dean became the lead singer and still the lead guitarist.
 In late 1964 Billy left the group and was replaced by Lynde Gilliam on drums.
 In early 1965 Joe Spear left the group, and they added Cliff Eaton on keyboards and changed their name to the Satellites.
 At this time the group came under the influence of the British Invasion.
 In 1965, they recorded an acetate of the songs "Will You Stay?", which displayed the influence of the Kinks, and "The Next Boy".
 These were the Satellites' only recordings.

 Their plans were interrupted in 1966, when Kohler was drafted into the army to serve in the Vietnam War as part of the 127th MP Company in Qui Nhơn, Vietnam.
 With the permission and support of his commander, Captain Richard Leadbetter, Kohler assembled band, the Electrical Banana.
 The moniker was chosen partially in reference to the front cover of the Velvet Underground's first album, The Velvet Underground & Nico, a lyric in Donovan's "Mellow Yellow", and influenced by the book Fuzz, Acid and Flowers.
 The group practiced and performed at military bases, sometimes wearing banana outfits.
-In 1967, they recorded several songs in an army tent in Qui Nhon including two that were included on a limited number of 45 RPM records single—a version of Lou Reed's "There She Goes Again" along with the Kohler original, "She's Gone".
+In 1967, they recorded several songs in an army tent in Qui Nhon including two that were included on a limited number of 45 RPM records single: one of the earliest known covers of a Velvet Underground song, Lou Reed's "There She Goes Again" along with the Kohler original, "She's Gone".
 One of the records came into the hands of the compilers of the Aliens, Psychos & Wild Things, Volume 1 CD, which was released in 2000 and contained both songs.